jbudis/snakelines/docs/pipelines/covidseq.rst

 Required inputs
 ---------------
+* Sequences of primers used in PCR amplicon based enrichment (fasta format, artic.fa)
 * Sequenced paired-end reads from Illumina sequencer in gzipped fastq format.

   * each sample is represented by two gzipped fastq files